Talks about the Chinese yuan becoming the next global reserve currency have been around since Robopip was just a baby cyborg.

 China has taken a few baby steps to internationalize the yuan since.

 For instance, I wrote in 2011 that the government implemented a trial program that allowed trade transactions to be settled using the yuan.
-Chinese officials also gave up of some of their control over yuan-denominated bonds in Hong Kong by letting yields be determined by market forces rather than to be dictated by the PBOC.
+Chinese officials also gave up some of their control over yuan-denominated bonds in Hong Kong by letting yields be determined by market forces rather than be dictated by the PBOC.

 In Shanghai, residents also started to send their moolah abroad to invest in foreign markets, which was not previously allowed by the government.

 Talks about the Chinese yuan rivaling the dollar as the world’s reserve currency have once again gained momentum after a report was published earlier this week, saying that the China Development Bank (CDB) will sign an agreement that would allow its counterparts from the other BRICS countries to acquire yuan-denominated loans.